145 Beacon

 From mid-1868 through mid-1871, the Coolidges were traveling in Europe; their son Harold was born in Nice, France, in January of 1870.

 In 1869, 145 Beacon was the home of banker Hollis Hunnewell and his wife, Louisa (Bronson) Hunnewell.
 They previously had lived at 59 Beacon.
-They traveled to Europe in the fall of 1869, after which they moved to their newly-built home at 315 Dartmouth.
+They traveled to Europe in November of 1869 and returned in 1871 to their newly-built home at 315 Dartmouth.

 In 1871, 145 Beacon was the home of Robert Charles Winthrop and his wife, Cornelia Adelaide (Granger) Winthrop.
 They previously had lived in Brookline, where they continued to maintain a residence.
 Robert Winthrop was President of the Massachusetts Historical Society, a former Speaker of the US House of Representatives, and a former US Senator.
 By 1872, they had moved to 88 Marlborough.